 Some engineers, though, say the risk to aircraft is real.

 “The lack of an accident does not mean safety,” says Al Secen, vice president for aviation technology at the Radio Technical Commission for Aeronautics.
 The private organization develops standards for airline safety equipment and issued a report raising concerns about 5G interference.
 “This is a very serious thing.”

 Ludovic Chung-Sao, who has worked on airline parts certification with the FAA and its European counterpart, agrees: “A safe flight depends on many flight instruments that also work with radio frequency communication.
 Wrong information on the flight instruments can lead to confusion in the cockpit, which can have a catastrophic impact.
 Would you risk it?”

-Still, even if 5G rolls out, Secen says he would get on a plane in January, expecting he could be more likely to face weather delays and cancellations.
 “I would feel safe getting aboard,” he says.
 “The industry is built around safety, and it will do what it takes to maintain safety.”